triton-inference-server/server/docs/models_and_schedulers.rst

 <section-scheduling-and-batching>` that further expand the class of
 models that the inference server can handle.

-This section describes *stateless* and *stateful* models and how the inference server provides schedulers to support both model types.
+This section describes *stateless*, *stateful* and *ensemble* models and how the inference server provides schedulers to support those model types.

 .. _section-stateless-models: